 \subsection{Data Firm Background}

-We work with a company that provides AI-based customer service support software (hereafter, the ``AI firm'') to study the deployment of their tool at one of their client firms, (hereafter, the ``data firm'').
+We work with a company that provides AI-based customer service support software (hereafter, the ``AI firm'') to study the deployment of their tool in one of their client firms (hereafter, the ``data firm'').

 Our data firm is a Fortune 500 enterprise software company that specializes in business process software for small and medium-sized businesses in the United States.
-It employs a variety of chat-based technical support agents, both directly and through third-party firms.
+It employs a variety of chat-based technical support agents, both directly and by contracting with third-party outsourcing firms.
 The majority of agents in our sample work from offices located in the Philippines, with a smaller group working in the United States and in other countries.
 Across locations, agents are engaged in a fairly uniform job: answering technical support questions from US-based small business owners.

-Chats are randomly assigned and support sessions are relatively lengthy, averaging 40 minutes with much of the conversation spent trying to diagnose the underlying technical problem.
-The job requires a combination of detailed product knowledge, problem-solving skills, and the ability to deal with frustrated customers.
+Within this group of agents, customer chats were assigned on the basis of agent availability, with no additional pre-screening.\footnote{Our data firm employed other groups of agents to provide chat-based support for different customer segments, such as self-employed individuals or larger businesses.
+Within chats from US-based small businesses, there was no additional sorting.} Support sessions are relatively long, averaging 40 minutes, with much of the conversation spent trying to diagnose the underlying technical problem.

+The job requires a combination of detailed product knowledge, problem solving skills, and the ability to deal with frustrated customers.

-Our firm measures productivity using three metrics that are standard in the customer service industry: ``average handle time,'' the average length of time an agent takes to finish a chat; ``resolution rate,'' the share of conversations that the agent can successfully resolve; and ``net promoter score,'' (customer satisfaction), which are calculated by randomly surveying customers after a chat and calculating the percentage of customers who would recommend an agent minus the percentage who would not.
-A productive agent is one who is able to field customer chats quickly while maintaining a high-resolution rate and net promoter score.
+Our firm measures productivity using three metrics that are standard in the customer service industry: ``average handle time,'' the average time an agent takes to finish a chat; ``resolution rate,'' the share of conversations that the agent successfully resolves; and ``net promoter score,'' (customer satisfaction), which is calculated by randomly surveying customers after a chat and calculating the percentage of customers who would recommend an agent minus the percentage who would not.
+A productive agent is able to field customer chats quickly while maintaining a high resolution rate and net promoter score.